rakutentech/ios-inappmessaging/README.md

 * Run `bundle install` then run `bundle exec pod install`
 * Open `RInAppMessaging.xcworkspace` in Xcode then build/run
 * To run the tests press key shortcut command-U

+## **Troubleshooting**

+* (For our internal users) Getting error 401 when calling ping/impression endpoint - check your app's scopes list if it contains all required entries OR stop putting accessToken in `IAMPreference` (breaks user targeting)